SciTools/iris/docs/src/techpapers/netcdf_io.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The final context manager, :meth:`iris.fileformats.netcdf.loader.CHUNK_CONTROL.as_dask`, bypasses Iris' optimisation all together, and will take its chunksizes from dask's behaviour.
+The final context manager, :meth:`iris.fileformats.netcdf.loader.CHUNK_CONTROL.as_dask`, bypasses Iris' optimisation all together, and will take its chunksizes from Dask's behaviour.

 .. doctest:: chunk_control